NBP-ACC/week-2-acc_9/README.md

 ### Overview

 This code implements a simple go/no-go task using pygame.
-However, there are some gaps that you have to fill (lines ??? - wait for updated code).
-After this is done run the experiment and collect some data from your fellow students and/or friends.
+However, there are some gaps that you have to fill in order to make the experiment run (lines ??? - wait for updated code).
+After you got the experiment to run, collect some data from your fellow students and/or friends.
+The analysis we will do in the next two weeks will be based on this data.

 ### Go/no-go Task